lilab-bcb/cumulus/docs/trust4.rst

       - [trust4 option \-\-umiRange] Start, end(-1 for length-1), strand in a UMI is the true UMI.
       - "16,-1,+"
       - "16,-1,+"
-    * - umi_bam_field
-      - [trust4 option --UMI] If BAM file is provided as input; provide bam field for UMI.
-      -
-      -
     * - **input_bam**
       - | [trust4 option -b] Path to bam file.
         | **Either provide input_bam or input_fastqs_directories but not both.**